 Under the NDIS, evidence is required to decide which home modifications are needed in a participant’s plan.

-A qualified occupational therapist can carry out an assessment in your home to ascertain if a home modification is necessary and if so what type of modification will meet your goals and future needs.
+A qualified occupational therapist can carry out a functional capacity assessment for NDIS home modification.
+They can inspect your home to ascertain if a home modification is necessary and if so what type of modification will meet your goals and future needs.

 For instance, you may have trouble showering because the shower is located above the bath.
 A modification such as creating a separate shower recess would significantly improve shower access and the individual’s overall safety and independence with showering tasks.

 In some circumstances, supports related to home modifications can also be funded, such as short-term rent if you need to move out of your home during building works.